 With an ever-growing economy, world-class healthcare industry, and leading education hub, Singapore has positioned itself as a nation that can hold its own among its larger international counterparts.
-Despite its size, this city-state continues to appeal to foreign talents as a potential place to call home for the long-term, making the permanent resident (PR) status in this little red dot a highly coveted one.
+Despite its size, this city-state continues to appeal to foreign talents as a potential place to call home for the long-term, making a positive PR status check in this little red dot a highly coveted one.

 If you are considering moving here for the long haul, keep on reading to find out more about the different PR schemes available as well as the various factors that will contribute to the success rate of your application.